-We cannot tell you how to physically route the harness in your automobile.
-That depends a great deal upon the particular make of automobile and what extent you want to secure and conceal the harness.
-We do offer some general guidelines and routing practices starting in Paragraph 4.2, GENERAL installation instructions concerning the electrical connections you will have to make beginning in Section 6.0.
+We cannot tell you how to physically route the harness in your vehicle.
+That depends a great deal upon the particular make of vehicle and what extent you want to secure and conceal the harness.
+We do offer some general guidelines and routing practices starting in Paragraph 4.2, GENERAL installation instructions concerning the electrical connections you will have to make beginning in Sections 6.0.
 To help you begin thinking though the installation of your wire harness, read the following sections:

-4.1 You should get to know the particular engine that you are operating:
+4.1 You should get to know the particular engine that you are installing the harness on: